difference between sales promotion and advertising

 In summary, both sales promotion and advertising are essential elements of a successful marketing strategy.
 While they share some similarities, they differ in terms of objectives, time frame, and methods used.
 Knowing the difference between sales promotion and advertising can help businesses choose the most effective approach to reach their target audience and achieve their marketing goals.

-See also difference between economic activities and non economic activities
+See also difference between xml and html

 Table difference between sales promotion and advertising